scendalina/EmotionalPreviewEffects/README.md

 Why Here?
 This repository serves as the official, transparent record of my dissertation research.
 All data, code, and materials are shared here to ensure proper attribution and to support open, reproducible science.

+Note on Individual Differences (aka the data I collected for this study but am not sharing quite yet...)
+While this repository focuses on the main findings regarding age-related effects in emotional parafoveal preview, there was also an individual differences component to this research.
+For clarity and focus, details on those analyses are not included here.
+I plan to share more about the individual differences findings, methods, and code in a follow-up repository soon.

 Repository Contents
 /data/: Raw and processed datasets from the dissertation experiments.